Rex Bumgardner: Professional career

 Bumgardner was signed by the Buffalo Bills of the All-America Football Conference (AAFC) before the 1948 season.
 The team finished with a 7–7 record and advanced to the AAFC championship that year, but lost to the Cleveland Browns.
 The AAFC dissolved after the 1949 season, and Bumgardner joined the Browns, who had merged into the National Football League (NFL).
 When the Bills went out of existence, Browns head coach Paul Brown obtained Bumgardner along with guard Abe Gibron and defensive tackle John Kissell in a deal with former Bills owner James Breuil.

 Led by an offense that featured quarterback Otto Graham, fullback Marion Motley and ends Mac Speedie and Dante Lavelli, Cleveland finished the 1950 season with a 10–2 record and won the NFL's American division.
 That set up a matchup with the Los Angeles Rams in the championship game.
 The score was close for most of the game, but the Browns fell behind 28–20 in the fourth quarter.
-Graham then led a long drive hat ended with a 14-yard touchdown pass to Bumgardner, who made a diving catch in the end zone to bring the score to 28–27.
+Graham then led a long drive that ended with a 14-yard touchdown pass to Bumgardner, who made a diving catch in the end zone to bring the score to 28–27.
 Browns placekicker Lou Groza made a field goal with 28 seconds left in the game to give Cleveland the victory.

 Bumgardner stayed with the Browns for the 1951 and 1952 seasons, both of which ended with losses in the NFL championship game.
 Cleveland sold him in a cash-only transaction to the Baltimore Colts in 1953.
 The Colts, however, cut him in September before the season began.
 Bumgardner then decided to retire.